 Description: Course work undertaken as part of an approved university study abroad program.
-May be repeated to a maximum of 9 semester hours.
+May be counted toward the satisfaction of general education requirements if approved as the equivalent of an authorized general education course.

 INTL 301 and IDSP 501: Non-NIU students and students who have already received credit in MKTG 387 or MKTG 601 must enroll in INTL 301 (undergraduate level) or IDSP 501 (graduate level).
 Non-NIU students wishing to enroll in MKTG 387 or MKTG 601 may petition the chair of the Marketing Department for admission into this course.
 Please contact the Study Abroad Office for further information on the petition process.